ganeti/ganeti/doc/design-autorepair.rst

 the timestamp will never change for the same repair)

-``jobs`` is the list of jobs already run or being run to repair the instance.
+``jobs`` is the list of jobs already run or being run to repair the instance (separated by a plus sign, *+*).
 If the instance has just been put in pending state but no job has run yet, this list is empty.

 This tag will be set by ganeti if an equivalent autorepair tag is present and a a repair is needed, or can be set by an external tool to